 - Thickly padded handlebars

-- Foot plate instead of foam rollers for side bends
+- Foot plate instead of foam roller system for side bends

 - Adjustable sizing